 Schools are usually treated as public sector entities which means they get longer holidays than private sector companies.
 This can cause some difficulty for parents in private sector companies that will have to find cover for their children.
 Eid for example, is usually a 5 day holiday for the public sector, and a 2 day holiday for the private sector.

-If you are new to the UAE note that holidays that you have come to expect do not travel.
-If you're from Europe or the US forget Labour Day, Thanksgiving, Easter or Christmas holidays - although do expect the telephone lines to go dead to Europe/US.
-If you're from India, forget the likes of Diwali, but still expect the lights to come on across balconies across the emirates.
+If you are new to the UAE, it is useful to note that holidays that you have come to expect do not travel.
+If you're from Europe or the US, forget Labour Day, Thanksgiving, Easter or Christmas holidays.
+If you're from India, forget the likes of Diwali (but still expect the lights to come on across balconies across the emirates!).

 A few more things to be aware of:

-Because Islamic holiday dates are subject to change due to moon sightings UAE public holiday dates may differ slightly to the below list.
+Because Islamic holiday dates are subject to change due to moon sightings, UAE public holiday dates may differ slightly to the below list.
 We will however keep this article updated, so keep coming back.
-In addition, often a public holiday in the UAE is moved to the beginning or end of a week.
-Weekends are Friday and Saturday.
+In addition, a public holiday in the UAE can often be moved to the beginning or end of a week.
+In the UAE, weekends are Friday and Saturday.